mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 With the new tree I have clearly separated the issue of finding the function I will apply from the arguments to which the function will be applied.
 I am also guessing this will make it easier to later implement things like [trains][apl-wiki-trains] and assigning functions to variables.

 I challenge you modify the AST nodes and the parser yourself to produce trees like these for dyadic function applications.
-Monadic function application suffers a similar change:
+Monadic function application undergoes a similar change, exemplified in the picture below for the expression `×⍨⍨ 6`:

 ![Comparison of old and new ASTs for a monadic function application.](./monadic_example.png)